 See my Google Scholar Citations

-‘Resource relatedness, redeployability, and firm value‘ – forthcoming in Strategic Management Journal
+‘Resource relatedness, redeployability, and firm value,’ (with A. Sakhartov).
+Strategic Management Journal, 2014, 35: 1781-1797.

 Abstract: Our paper elaborates the effects of resource relatedness on value of a multibusiness firm.
 We emphasize that value results from interplay of benefits of synergy and redeployability.
 This view, considering how synergy and redeployability interact in determining value, extends prior separate considerations of the two benefits.
 We also diagnose that the value effect of resource relatedness is contingent on uncertainty and specify this contingent relationship.
 We use the real option valuation approach and formally evaluate the impacts of the two effects of relatedness.
 This explication enables us to demonstrate how redeployability contributes to value beyond synergy, and how they contribute in tandem.
 In this sense, we illuminate previously undiagnosed value in multibusiness firms.
-Beyond theoretical implications our results have important empirical and managerial implications.
+Beyond theoretical implications, our results have important empirical and managerial implications.

 Abstract: Much of prior research recognizes that entry into entrepreneurship involves a comparison of expected economic returns in a venture to some threshold leel of acceptable performance.
 Despite this recognition, theory commonly focuses on drivers of economic returns at the exclusion of threshold drivers.
 Moreover, typical empirical investigation of entry provide little insight into whether determinants influence expected returns, the required threshold, or both.
 Drawing from the Panel Study of Entrepreneurial Dynamics, we apply an empirical approach new to the entrepreneurial entry literature to investigate the drivers of both expected performance and the unobserved threshold, providing greater insight into the specific causal role of entry determinants.